-History of the SBPOA
+History of The SBPOA

 The San Bernardino Police Department is a strong and proud organization that relies heavily on the experiences of its tenured members.
 However, as time goes by, more and more members of our department are retiring and, sadly, passing on, and taking these memories and experiences with them.